 For the foreseeable future, we expect to derive most of our revenue from products and services we provide to the banking and financial services industries.
 The global electronic payments industry and the banking and financial services industries depend heavily upon the overall levels of consumer, business and government spending.
 Adverse economic conditions and the potential for disruptions in these industries as well as the general software sector could result in a decrease in consumers' use of banking services and financial service providers resulting in significant decreases in the demand for our products and services which could adversely affect our business and operating results.
-A lessening demand in either the overall economy, the banking and financial services industry or the software sector could also result in the implementation by banks and related financial service providers of cost reduction measures or reduced capital spending resulting in longer sales cycles, deferral or delay of purchase commitments for our products and increased price competition which could lead to a material decrease in our future revenues and earnings.
+A lessening demand in either the overall economy, the banking and financial services providers of cost reduction measures or reduced capital spending resulting in longer sales cycles, deferral or delay of purchase commitments for our products and increased price competition which could lead to a material decrease in our future revenues and earnings.